IanHipolito/AdvancedWebMapping/README.md

 ![Screenshot 2024-11-10 051230](https://github.com/user-attachments/assets/0ebac155-5e65-41a6-9e2c-9e83c922137a)

 # Conclusion
-In conclusion, this Advanced Web Mapping project successfully demonstrates a robust integration of Django with spatial data management and Docker-based deployment, enabling users to interact with geographic data through a dynamic application.
+In conclusion, this Advanced Web Mapping CA1 successfully demonstrates a robust integration of Django with spatial data management and Docker-based deployment, enabling users to interact with geographic data through a dynamic application.
 By incorporating user authentication, geolocation features, and interactive maps powered by Leaflet, the project provides a solution for locating hospitals across Ireland.
 The app's user experience is supported by Docker and AWS, ensuring a stable and scalable deployment process.

+# Future Implementations For AWM CA2
+* Add nearest hospital and fastest route (Directions and Travel Modes).
+* Update database tables with Users current and previous locations.
+* Styling of pages.
+* Filtering and Search Enhancements.
+* User-reported data to allow users to submit feedback on hospitals or report inaccurate location data.